HDFGroup/vol-log-based/case_studies/E3SM_IO.md

 [Cori](https://docs.nersc.gov/systems/cori/) at [NERSC](https://www.nersc.gov).
 All runs were on the KNL nodes, with 64 MPI processes allocated per node.

-For PnetCDF, the Lustre file system is configured to use striping count of 128 OSTs and striping size of 16 MiB.
 Both Log-layout based VOL and ADIOS runs enabled their subfiling feature, which creates one file per compute node.
-The Lustre striping configuration is set to striping count of 1 OST and striping size of 16 MiB
+The Lustre striping configuration is set to striping count of 8 and striping size of 1 MiB.

 <p align="center">
 <img align="center" src="e3sm_cori_wr.jpg" alt="Performance of E3SM-IO on Cori" width="400">